danglorioso/header-hero/README.md

 The **header-hero** extension provides a number of different features to improve your code's readability and maintainability with just a click.

+- Will not add header templates to system files (like .DS_Store or .gitattributes)

 ## Requirements